kvikshaug/hp-login/README.md

 ## Cool, I need that, what do I do?

-1. Enter the URL to your authentication service in `hp-login.conf`
+1. Enter the URL to your authentication service in `config.py`
 2. Run `hp-login.py -i` to log in

 ### Optional: